 Things to Do in Tangalle

 If you want to step outside of the resort and explore the area, there are plenty of options.
-You can go on a safari to Yala National Park or Udawalawe National Park, head to Galle Fort (a UNESCO World Heritage Site), visit the temple in Gandara, tour a tea plantation and more.
+You can go on a safari to Yala National Park or Udawalawe National Park, head to Galle Fort (a UNESCO World Heritage Site), visit the nearby Buddhist temples in Dickwella or Gandara, tour a tea plantation and more.
 For more ideas head to my guide to Sri Lanka’s south coast.

 Getting to Anantara Tangalle

-The resort is located in the southern part of Sri Lanka and is a 3 and a half hour drive from Bandaranaike International Airport.
-There are also domestic flights from Colombo to Dickwella town but make sure you check the schedule as these currently only operate once a day.
+The resort is located in the southern part of Sri Lanka and is a three and a half hour drive from Bandaranaike International Airport.
+There are also domestic flights from Colombo to Dickwella town but make sure you check the schedule as these currently operate infrequently.

 Are you thinking about visiting Sri Lanka or have you stayed at Anantara Peace Haven Tangalle before?
 I’d love to hear from you below!